Igor Grabar: Family roots

 Emmanuil Hrabar (1830–1910), father of Igor Grabar and his older brothers Bela and Vladimir (the future law scholar, 1865–1956), was an ethnic Rusyn lawyer and a politician of pro-Russian orientation.
 He was elected to the Hungarian Parliament in 1869, at the same time, maintaining ties with slavophiles in Moscow and the Russian Embassy.
 Olga Hrabar (1843–1930), mother of Igor and Vladimir, was a daughter of Rusyn pro-Russian, anti-Catholic politician Adolph Dobryansky (1817–1901).
 According to Igor Grabar's memoirs, Dobryansky ran an underground network of obedient followers.
 Dobryansky and his group, unaware of the realities of living in the Russian Empire, leaned to its official doctrine of Orthodoxy, Autocracy, and Nationality; Dobryansky, a man of wealth and pedigree, even imitated the lifestyle of a Russian landlord in minute details; two of his sons joined Imperial Russian service.
 Dobryansky praised the suppression of the Hungarian Revolution of 1848 by Russian troops, dreaded by his own Rusyn peasants.

 In the early 1870s, the Hungarian government forced Emmanuil Hrabar to leave the country.
 Olga with children stayed under police surveillance at the Dobryansky manor in Čertižné (now in Slovakia).
 In 1880, the Hrabars temporarily reunited in Russia.
-Emmanuil passed qualification test to teach German and French and settled with Igor and Vladimir in Yegoryevsk.
+Emmanuil passed a qualification test to teach German and French and settled with Igor and Vladimir in Yegoryevsk.
 Olga returned to Hungary to continue pro-Russian propaganda; in 1882 she and her father were, at last, arrested for treason and brought to a trial that aroused public suspicion of a police provocation.
 She was acquitted for lack of evidence and emigrated to Russia for the rest of her life.
 In Russia, the Hrabars lived under nom de guerre Hrabrov; Igor Grabar restored his real surname (transliterated from Russian with a G, unlike his brother Vladimir Hrabar) in the early 1890s.